anderslauri/eleutheria-gcp-iap/README.md

 All conditional bindings in Google Cloud are persisted and compiled in memory.
 If a role has a conditional binding, this binding is compiled and evaluated in memory using `cel-go`.
 All parameters are available per request.

 :exclamation: Conditional bindings compiles into a program which is evaluated based on request parameters.
-Each program is cached and re-used for performance reasons.
-Cache key is the expression itself.
-This is done for performance reasons.
+Each compiled program is cached and re-used for performance reasons.
+Cache key is conditional expression.

 ## How to run
 :exclamation: Use `Dockerfile` as example.